 Another perk to clubbing during the winter months is that guys may also get free entry on guest lists, particularly in December.

-Another myth that gets people every time.
-Without a table reservation at a Vegas nightclub, you won’t have any place to sit down if you’re a ticket holder or if you’re on the guest list.
+If you’re a ticket holder or on the guest list, you won’t have any place to sit down.
 And no, there aren’t any bar stools or extra chairs anywhere.

 And then there are some clubs like XS and EBC Nightswim that have gaming tables.
 So if you’re up for some gambling, you’re free to stay at the gaming tables (and sit) for as long as you’re playing.